Sebastian-Whitehead/Med-10/README.md

 - **Standard Deviation (std)**

 ### Unity Environment (`Main` branch)
-The Unity environment in the `Final-Unity-Environment` branch simulates a controlled environment where synthetic data is generated.
+The Unity environment in the `Main` branch simulates a controlled environment where synthetic data is generated.
 This data is then used to evaluate the performance of the vision model in the testing program.

 - **Lighting**: Controlled to vary across test sets.
 - **Polycount**: Models are decimated to different levels, allowing the analysis of how polycount impacts data quality.